 - 1 tablespoon water

-- ¾ cup whole oats
+- 3/4 cup whole oats

-- ¾ cup all purpose flour
+- 3/4 cup all purpose flour

-- ¾ cup brown sugar
+- 3/4 cup brown sugar

-- ¼ teaspoon baking powder
+- 1/4 teaspoon baking powder

-- ¼ teaspoon baking soda
+- 1/4 teaspoon baking soda

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

 - 1/3 cup unsalted butter, melted

-- Preheat oven to 350 degrees.Filling: Toss apples with ½ cup sugar, cinnamon, and water.
-Transfer to an 8x8 pan sprayed with cooking spray.
+- In a medium sized bowl, toss apples with 1/2 cup sugar, cinnamon, and water.
+Transfer the apple mixture to an 8×8 pan sprayed with cooking spray.

-- Crumble topping with fingers over top of sliced apples until apples are entirely covered.
+- Crumble the topping with fingers over top of sliced apples until apples are entirely covered.